henrikandersson4/NFL-Quiz/README.md

 The fifth main feature is that the game gives you the option to submit your score to the leaderborad when you are finished playing if you have reached a certain threshold score or higher.
 For 5 questions this threshold is 2 points or higher and for 10 questions the threshold is 4 points or higher.
 If the player chooses to submit the score to the leaderboard then the game will also ask the player to input a name.
 The score together with the name is then sent over to the [Google Sheet](https://docs.gspread.org/en/v3.7.0/api.html)-document.

 ![Ask to leaderboard](images/ask_to_leaderboard.png)

+### Future features to add
+- Increase the number of questions the game can randomize between.
+To avoid players from memorizing all answers.
+- Increase answer options from 2 to 4.
+To make it harder to guess the correct answer.